Petrolia, California: Description

-A travel magazine has called this area "too lovely to be believed, perhaps too beautiful to last."
+A travel magazine has called this area "too lovely to be believed, perhaps too beautiful to last".
 It has been recognized as the top "still wild" place in California.
-The area is the only significant stretch of California without a shoreline highway, and so far has "thus escaped tourism's aggressive paws."
+The area is the only significant stretch of California without a shoreline highway, limiting through-travelers, tourists, and development."

-The 35 mi of steep roadways beneath the King Range Mountains include towering Douglas-firs, a few coastal redwoods around the upper reaches of the Mattole River, rocky shorelines, and black sand beaches, as well as a menagerie of fauna, including black bears, black-tailed deer, river otter, California quail, bobcat and porcupine, reptiles such as rattlesnakes, western fence lizards and alligator lizards, various amphibians and bald eagles.
+The 35 mi of steep roadways beneath the King Range mountains include towering Douglas firs, a few coast redwoods around the upper reaches of the Mattole River, rocky shorelines, and black sand beaches, as well as a variety of California wildlife, including black bears, black-tailed deer, river otter, steelhead trout, California quail, bobcat and porcupine, reptiles such as rattlesnakes, western fence lizards and alligator lizards, various amphibians and bald eagles.

 Petrolia has been described as "a river valley town with Norman Rockwell flavor."
 Petrolia is 5 mi from the Pacific Ocean at the north end of the 25 mi section of beach protected by the King Range National Conservation Area and Sinkyone Wilderness State Park; the Punta Gorda Light location is about 3 miles down the coast from Mattole Beach parking.
-The Mattole River is home to a variety of California wildlife, including river otters, steelhead trout, more than 250 bird species, and a threatened salmon that was the subject of a book about the community's attempts over two decades to preserve the Mattole salmon.
-It is one of the few remaining areas with virgin old-growth stands of Douglas-fir.
+The Mattole River is home to over 250 bird species and the threatened Mattole salmon, the subject of a book about the community's two-decade attempt to preserve it.
+It is one of the few remaining areas with virgin old-growth stands of Douglas fir.